Structured governance assurance for UK school governing boards.

 Start from a meeting type, then make it yours

-Choose a meeting type as your starting point.
-Each comes with standing items, core business, and challenge questions already mapped to the framework.
-Add, remove, or reorder items to match how your board actually works — then export or import into your existing documents.
+Each meeting type comes with standing items, core business and challenge prompts already mapped to the framework.
+Add, remove or reorder items to match how your board actually works, then download as Word or paste into your existing meeting papers.

 Full Governing Board